-1. Introduction
+1 Introduction

 Condition monitoring is today a frequent buzzword in the industry.
-In different sectors it is already a well-established tool for optimizing maintenance and thus increasing efficiency and profitability of the equipment.
+In different sectors it is already a wellestablished tool for optimizing maintenance and thus increasing efficiency and profitability of the equipment.

-In this regard hydropower is no exception and several electric utilities and equipment manufacturer started with the development of such expert systems [1], [4].
-Most of the systems are based on sensor data already available on site that measure mechanical properties such as vibration intensity or they derive data from the available SCADA system such as power, net head or other values.
-However, with this information the condition of the equipment (e.g. a Pelton Runner) can only be assessed indirectly.
-In order to judge the hydraulic surfaces of a bucket profile a visual inspection is needed.
-This is often done by an expert from the O&M group who has a good know-how about hydraulics as well as mechanics or by an inspector from the equipment supplier.
-For this task the turbine casing needs to be opened and the scaffolding installed in order to grant a good access to the runner.
+In this regard hydropower is no exception and several electric utilities started with the development of such expert systems [1], [4].
+Most of the systems are based on sensor data already available at site on SCADA.
+However, with this information the condition of the equipment (e.g., a Pelton Runner) can only be assessed indirectly.
+To judge the hydraulic surfaces of a bucket profile a visual inspection is needed.
+For this task, the turbine casing needs to be opened and the scaffolding installed to grant a good access to the runner.
 The inspector does a visual examination of each bucket, marks and defines the size of irregularities and takes pictures for the reporting.
 Such a process is expensive, time consuming and the quality is very much dependent on the skills and experience level of the expert.
 The inspection result is thus not in any case reproduceable.

-On the other hand, in recent years the developments in Computer Vision made big progress and concepts such as object recognition by means of neuronal networks are becoming state of the art.
+On the other hand, in recent years the developments in Computer Vision made big progress and concepts such as pattern recognition by means of neuronal networks are becoming state of the art.
 With this background it is a logical step to apply this new option in technology on the above-mentioned inspection task to improve the reliability and reduce costs.